pyguy/ansible-prom-ipmi-exporter/README.md

 Prometheus IPMI exporter
 ========================

-This role installs ipmi exporter for Prometheus
+This role installs ipmi exporter for Prometheus using [this repo](https://github.com/soundcloud/ipmi_exporter).

 Requirements
 ------------